ChongKongSheng/DataComparisonTool/README.md

 # Data Comparison Tool Guidance

-Tool used to identify the row no, column no and data element in data tables.
+Tool used to identify the difference of two tables from two different data sources.